-The MA Global Journalism degree is a course for anyone looking for a far-reaching perspective on journalism across the planet.
+The Global Journalism degree is a course for anyone looking for a far-reaching perspective on journalism across the planet.
 It's an especially popular choice for international students looking for a prestigious UK degree and a media career in their home nations, or a pathway to PhD research.

 Recent graduates are working as reporters, editors and producers in the media all over the world, as teachers, and in communications and public relations.
 Employers include the International Labour Organisation, Xinhua News Agency, Daily Express and Shanghai Media Group.

-Our most recent survey data from MA Global Journalism graduates shows:
+Our most recent survey data from Global Journalism graduates shows:

 See what Sheffield's postgraduate journalism alumni say in our career case studies section.

-To apply for MA Global Journalism you'll need one of the following:
+To apply for the Global Journalism MA you'll need one of the following:

 If you have not yet obtained an English language qualification, you can still apply.
 We may give you a conditional offer based on you obtaining the English qualification later.
 You can do this by taking a course at the University's English Language Teaching Centre.